Chapter 45

 "Hello, Liane, sorry to disturb you at this hour."

-"No, I can assure you, but Quoith's communication center has intercepted a garbled message which was aimed at our new government in Irithim.
+"No, I can assure you, but Quoith's communication center has intercepted a garbled message which was aimed at Irithim.
 Our experts checked the source of it and it seems that someone in charge at Ktafunda space port on Palomintar Six has attempted more than once to set up a holo communication thread with Irithim.
 The source at Ktafunda space port also tried to use our secret procon system several times.
 Do you know, if Luke and Leia have already found Ian Tydon, for I've got the impression that the message is about him?"

 "They are still looking for him, madam.
 I had another Force vision about Ian yesterday.
 I have already told Luke.
 Ian is somewhere in a forest."